Kalamandalam Sugandhi: Biography

 Kalamandalam Sugandhi was born on 1950 December 2, in a Konkani family at Valamgalam near Thuravoor in Alappuzha district to G. Sreenivasa Kamath and Anandi Kamath.
 The family had given her considerable support in making her a dancer.
 She started learning Bharathanatyam at the age of seven from Sathidevi, a graduate of Thrippunithura RLV College of Music and Fine Arts.
 After two years, she trained Bharathanatyam under Palluruthy Surendranath.

 At the suggestion of K. N. Pisharody, Guru Gopinath, Tripunithura Madhava Menon and Kavalam Narayana Panicker, her father added Sugandhi to study in the Kerala Kalamandalam.
 At the time of joining, her basic interest was on Bharathanatyam.
 In Kalamandalam she studied under Kalamandalam Satyabhama, Kalamandalam Chandrika and A. B. R. Bhaskar.
 She studied Mohinayattam in 1968, as part of the last phase of the Bharathanatyam diploma course.

-After compleating the course in 1969, at the age of 19, M. K. K. Nair the then chairman of Kalamandalam, who was also the chairman of FACT, appointed her as Mohiniyattam teacher in the art department of FACT.
+After completing the course in 1969, at the age of 19, M. K. K. Nair the then chairman of Kalamandalam, who was also the chairman of FACT, appointed her as Mohiniyattam teacher in the art department of FACT.
 That is how she gets closer to Mohiniyattayam.
 Realizing Sugandhi's fascination with classical dance forms, Nair sent her to Vedanta Prahlad Sharma to study Kuchipudi.

 Sugandhi met Bharathanatyam exponent Padma Subramaniam at a dance event in FACT and their relationship turned into a deep friendship.

 Later, in her 50s, she studied B.A in Malayalam from University of Calicut, and M.A in Mohiniyattam from Kerala Kalamandalam.
 At the age of 71, Sugandhi done her Doctorate in "Development of Pedagogy for Mohiniyattam Based on Natya Sastra" from Thanjavur Sastra University under Padma Subramaniam.
 Currently she is working as the Academic Dean in Kerala Kalamandalam.

 Personal life

 Sugandhi and her husband K. R. Damodara Prabhu have two children, Nanditha Prabhu, who is the founder of Mythri Centre for Arts, Chennai, and Naveen D. Prabhu who is a colonel in Indian Army.
 Prabhu was an employee of FACT where she first joined as a Mohiniyattam teacher.
-They resides in Vidyanagar, near Cochin University campus in Ernakulam district.
+They reside in Vidyanagar, near Cochin University campus in Ernakulam district.